 It is advisable to give some thought to the siting and layout of a compost heap, particularly where the garden is small.
-A compost heap can look ugly and untidy if neglected, but fortunately there are several ways in which the material can be contained neatly and efficiently.
-Although the heap should be placed in an unobtrusive position in the garden, it should not be put in a position which is damp, heavily shaded or closed in.
-In these conditions the waste material can become offensive and will certainly not rot down into the dark friable mass it should.
+A compost heap can look ugly and untidy if neglected, but fortunately, there are several ways in which the material can be contained neatly and efficiently.
+Although the heap should be placed in an unobtrusive position in the garden, it should not be put in a position that is damp, heavily shaded, or closed in.
+In these conditions, the waste material can become offensive and will certainly not rot down into the dark friable mass it should.

 Where appearance is not important, or where the compost heap is so sited that it can be hidden from view, old sheets of corrugated iron could well be used in the construction.